This month I focused on Santosha (translated as contentment), one of the five personal disciplines in the Yoga philosophy.

 Would love to hear your thoughts or if you have any suggestions.
 My email is giselle(at)kidsyogastories(dot)com or join us on Facebook.

-You can also sign up for the monthly Newsletter (it’s free!) in the right toolbar to receive discounts, tips, and updates.
+You can also sign up for the monthly Newsletter (it’s free!) below to receive discounts, tips, and updates.

 Please share this list with your community if you find it useful.
 Thank you for reading.